prsadhu-ms-idc/azure-powershell/documentation/AzMigrateDesignReview.md

 COMPLEX PARAMETER PROPERTIES

-To create the parameters described below, construct a hash table containing the appropriate properties.
-For information on hash tables, run Get-Help about_Hash_Tables.
+To create the parameters described below, please use the New-AzMigrateDiskMapping cmdlet.

 DISKSTOINCLUDE <IVMwareCbtDiskInput[]>: Specifies the disks on the source server to be included for replication.
-  - `DiskId <String>`: The disk Id.
-  - `IsOSDisk <String>`: A value indicating whether the disk is the OS disk.
-  - `LogStorageAccountId <String>`: The log storage account ARM Id.
-  - `LogStorageAccountSasSecretName <String>`: The key vault secret name of the log storage account.
-  - `[DiskEncryptionSetId <String>]`: The DiskEncryptionSet ARM Id.
-  - `[DiskType <DiskAccountType?>]`: The disk type.

 ## RELATED LINKS